 Sign PDF on Mac

-Sign any PDF on your Mac directly in Safari or Chrome — no app to install, no account required.
-A fast, free alternative to the built-in Preview app for adding signatures to PDFs.
+Sign any PDF on your Mac directly in Safari or Chrome — no Adobe Acrobat, no installation, no account required.
+A faster, more flexible alternative to Mac Preview for adding signatures to PDFs.

 SigPDF vs Mac Preview for Signing PDFs